The Workshop on Mining and Learning from Smartphones Apps for Users

 Researchers can use smartphone apps to record users’ personal history data, and use the data to analyze apps and understand users.
 In this workshop (AppLens 2019), we bring researchers together with an interest in understanding users from their use of smartphone apps (e.g., interests, personality, and life routines), discovering cultural and social phenomenon (e.g., social event detection) through analyzing app usage, recognizing app usage behaviors (e.g., app overuse detection), studying smartphone apps (e.g., app categorization and app popularity prediction), and user privacy issues.
 We want researchers to share their experiences, success and frustrations on conducting research in such topics so as to capture a state-of-art on theories, models, and methodologies that cope with these challenges.

 We are opening two app datasets to look for novel contributions in this research field.
-This workshop will include paper sessions, invited talks, a panel session, and Best paper award.
+This workshop will include paper sessions and invited talks.
 Moreover, we will select a few accepted papers to be extended and published in a prestigious journal special issue.

 We are opening two app datasets on AppLens 2019.
 The submissions are not limited to the ones based on the provided datasets.
 The researchers can also make submissions based on other app related datasets.The dataset does not contain any personally identifying information.
 If you have any question about the datasets, please feel free to contact Yong Li (liyong07 AT Tsinghua.edu.cn).
 The datasets include: